cataseven/Statistics-Graph-Chart-Card/README.md

 ## 🛠️ Visual Editor

-The card includes a full visual editor accessible from the Lovelace UI.
+The card ships with a full visual editor — no YAML required.
+Every option in this documentation is reachable from the Lovelace UI.
+Changes apply immediately without a page reload.

 All settings are organized into collapsible panels:

 - **Card Settings** — Header, icon, graph data, Y axis bounds, visual options
 - **Entities** — Add, remove, and drag-to-reorder entities